Velocee/vlc-android-sdk/README.md

 ----------
 Your application data needs to be labeled in order to fine tune Velocee's recommendation algorithm.
 Any text can be used as a label.
 In order to set the current label use the setTag method – void setTag(String tag) tag.
 Once a label is set it affects all resources until a new label is set or the application is idle for a period of time.

-Audio+ Integration
+InstantRadio Integration
 ------------------
-The Velocee Audio+ module plays user adapted audio content to the user.
+The Velocee InstantRadio module plays user adapted audio content to the user.
-In order to use the prebuilt Audio+ UI player in conjunction with Audio+ module import veloceeSDK_UI_lib library
+In order to use the prebuilt InstantRadio UI player in conjunction with InstantRadio module import veloceeSDK_UI_lib library

 In order to be notified when a new playlist is dowloaded (so it may be played), call registerPlaybackEvents(IPlaybackEvents rcv) supplying an instance implementing OnPlaylistLoaded(List<String> trackNames)